mdb/mdb.github.io/content/blog/2020-11-29-testing-ansible-roles-with-docker.md

         status: failure
 ```

-Note that the Concourse task must be executed with a [privileged: true](https://concourse-ci.org/jobs.html#schema.step.task-step.privileged) configuration to utilize Docker-in-docker capabilities.
+Note that the Concourse task must be executed with a [privileged: true](https://concourse-ci.org/jobs.html#schema.step.task-step.privileged) configuration to utilize Docker-in-Docker capabilities.
 As a result, the container's `root` user is the system's actual `root` user.
 This comes with some tradeoffs and security risks, as noted in the [Concourse documentation](https://concourse-ci.org/jobs.html#schema.step.task-step.privileged), and should never be done with untrusted code.
 For this reason, the above-described technique may not be advisable for all use cases and circumstances.

 I'm curious to learn more about others' techniques, especially Concourse-compatible techniques that avoid the use of container privilege escalation.